fujaba/fulibFx/README.md

 ```

+If a controller expects and argument but no argument with a suitable name is passed, `null` will be passed instead.
+Any arguments not expected by the controller will be ignored.

+If an argument is provided, but the type doesn't match the type of the field or method parameter, an exception will be
+thrown.

 ## 📷 Views

 Each controller is associated with a view, which is composed of one or more nested JavaFX elements (panes, buttons,